 Near the end of the thirteenth century, the government that oversaw the Republic of Florence decided to replace their under-sized, rather plain Santa Reparata with a more majestic worshipping house.
 Architect Arnolfo di Cambio was asked to design the building sans dome.
 Residents of the Florentine Republic were to help finance the cathedral's construction, as a tax was added to all estates of the deceased.
 On September 8, 1296, Arnolfo di Cambio laid the first brick on the land where The Duomo now stands.

 While di Cambio preferred to create structures in the popular Gothic style of the time, his basilica was a wonderful marriage of Gothic and classical styles.
-With trefoils (fleur-de-lis, to represent flowers of royalty) throughout and a high alter, the partial-completion of the Cathedral of Santa Maria del Fiore (Holy Mary of the Flowers) in 1302 was celebrated by all.
+With trefoils (fleur-de-lis, to represent flowers of royalty) throughout and a high altar, the partial-completion of the Cathedral of Santa Maria del Fiore (Holy Mary of the Flowers) in 1302 was celebrated by all.
 The inside was decorated at this time with many statues, some created by Arnolfo di Cambio himself.

-In 1867, during the height of the Gothic Revival period, Emilio de Fabris designed and carried out construction of the outer façade that is still in place today.
+In 1867, during the height of the Gothic Revival period, Emilio de Fabris designed and carried out the construction of the outer façade that is still in place today.